-- b.
-Prior to April 1st the evaluator will notify the teacher of criteria areas not observed and give the teacher a chance to provide evidence or demonstrate meeting the criteria. - c.
+- 1. A classroom teacher shall receive a summative performance rating for each of the eight (8) state evaluation criteria.
+Each criterion shall be rated based on the components in that criterion using the evidence gathered by the evaluator and employee. - 2.
+Prior to April 1st the evaluator will notify the teacher of criteria areas not observed and give the teacher a chance to provide evidence or demonstrate meeting the criteria. - 3.
 If there is a dispute between the evaluator and the employee regarding the strength of the evidence in supporting goal attainment, then a mutually agreed third party district employee can review artifacts and notes to make a binding decision.
-If a mutually agreed third party cannot be agreed upon and if the attainment of the criterion will negatively affect the employee, then the superintendent and president of TEA shall determine a third party trained in TPEP who may or may not be a district employee. - d.
+If a mutually agreed third party cannot be agreed upon and if the attainment of the criterion will negatively affect the employee, then the superintendent and president of TEA shall determine a third party trained in TPEP who may or may not be a district employee. - 4.
 Prior to May 15th the evaluator and teacher shall meet to discuss the teacher's final summative score.
-The teacher will have an opportunity to submit additional evidence within two weeks after the summative evaluation conference. - e.
+The teacher will have an opportunity to submit additional evidence within two weeks after the summative evaluation conference. - 5.
 Any student growth evidence must be submitted to the evaluator prior to the final evaluation.
 Any other evidence must be submitted to the evaluator by May 1st, unless the evaluator and teacher mutually agree to a later date.
-If data is submitted past the May 1st deadline, the administrator can adjust the evaluation, even after the May 15 deadline, to reflect the additional data. - 7.
-Final Summative Evaluation Report. - a.
-By May 15th the provisional or probationary teacher will sign two (2) copies of the Final Summative Evaluation Report. - b.
-By June 1st all other teachers shall sign two copies of the final summative evaluation. - c.
-The signature of the teacher does not, however, necessarily imply that the employee agrees with its contents.
-The teacher may attach any written comments to observations and to the final annual evaluation report as well. - d.
+If data is submitted past the May 1st deadline, the administrator can adjust the evaluation, even after the May 15 deadline, to reflect the additional data. - G. Final Summative Evaluation Report. - 1.
+By May 15th the provisional or probationary teacher will sign two (2) copies of the Final Summative Evaluation Report. - 2.
+By June 1st all other teachers shall sign two copies of the final summative evaluation.

+- 3. The signature of the teacher does not, however, necessarily imply that the employee agrees with its contents.
+The teacher may attach any written comments to observations and to the final annual evaluation report as well. - 4.
 The final decision is the responsibility of the evaluator.
-The Summative Criteria Score is the sum of the eight criterion scores and is rated based on the summative scoring band, as follows: Level One Unsatisfactory (8-14), Level Two Basic (15-21), Level Three Proficient (22-28), Level Four Distinguished (29-32) - 8.
-Student Growth Impact Rating - a.
-Impact of Low Student Growth Score - A student growth score of "1" in any of the student growth rubrics (SG3.1, SG3.2, SG6.1, SG6.2.
+The Summative Criteria Score is the sum of the eight criterion scores and is rated based on the summative scoring band, as follows: Level One Unsatisfactory (8-14), Level Two Basic (15-21), Level Three Proficient (22-28), Level Four Distinguished (29-32)

+H. Student Growth Impact Rating

+- 1. Impact of Low Student Growth Score - a.
+A student growth score of "1" in any of the student growth rubrics (SG3.1, SG3.2, SG6.1, SG6.2.
 SG8.1) will result in an overall low student growth impact rating.
-A classroom teacher with a preliminary rating of distinguished and with a low student growth rating will not receive an overall rating of higher than Proficient. - Classroom teachers with a low student growth rating will engage, with their evaluator, in a student growth inquiry.
+A classroom teacher with a preliminary rating of distinguished and with a low student growth rating will not receive an overall rating of higher than Proficient. - b.
+Classroom teachers with a low student growth rating will engage, with their evaluator, in a student growth inquiry.